leon-thomm/ryvencore-qt/docs/README.md

 ### Future

-Technically, `ryvencore-qt` is a Qt frontend for `ryvencore`, the backend, which might get its own repository once the API is solid enough and other frontends can be developed.
+While `ryvencore-qt` is just a Qt frontend for `ryvencore`, other frontends might be also developed.
 Attempts to bring parts of this to the web by creating a `ryvencore-qt` equivalent for the browser are being discussed.
-If you want to contribute to that, please hit me up.
+If you want to help out, please hit me up!

-> [!WARNING]
-> `ryvencore-qt` is not a professional piece of software and sometimes there are major changes.
-It is in very early stage, and be aware that future versions might not be fully backwards compatible.
-If you have suggestions for improvement of the software, feel free to open discussions.
+Notice that `ryvencore-qt` is not a professional piece of software and sometimes there are major changes.
+Compared to commercial products or software with an extensive community, it is in an early stage.

-Besides essential GUI classes, `ryvencore-qt` also provides a few convenience GUI classes which only use `ryvencore`'s public API, making it a little easier to get started.
+Next to essential GUI classes, `ryvencore-qt` also provides a few convenience GUI classes which only use `ryvencore`'s public API, making it a little easier to get started.

 There is a precise definition of the fundamental characteristics of the flows in the [Features](features.md) section.